How to Become an Appraiser in Virginia

 How to become a Certified General Appraiser in Virginia

-A Virginia Certified General Appraiser can appraise any type of property, from single-family homes to commercial spaces, as long as the following requirements are completed:
+A Virginia Certified General Appraiser (also called a commercial appraiser) can appraise any type of property, from single-family homes to commercial spaces—including strip malls, hotels, airports, farmland, industrial facilities, and much more.

-Step 2: 3,000 hours of acceptable appraisal experience within 18 months, with at least 1,500 hours in non-residential property.
+Step 2: Gain 3,000 hours of acceptable appraisal experience in no less than 18 months, with at least 1,500 hours in non-residential property.

 Virginia Certified General Appraiser (304 hours) – AQB recommended course order